Ram Bahadur Rawal

-Ram Bahadur Rawal is an active journalist and news-coordinator at Galaxy 4K TV.
+Ram Bahadur Rawal is an active journalist and editor at NepalKhabar.
 He is also a licensed advocate of Nepal.

 Career

 He has an work experience of ten years in Kantipur Publications.
-Before joining in Kantipur TV, he worked with Nepal Magazine, Nepal FM 91.8 Radio and Drishti weekly.
-He is currently in Galaxy 4K Television.
+Before joining in Kantipur TV, he worked with Nepal Magazine, Nepal FM 91.8 Radio, Drishti weekly and joined Galaxy 4K TV after working with Kantipur Publications.
+He is currently working with NepalKhabar.

 He was beaten up by Nepal army personnel during the Maoist insurgency in 2005 while reporting the traditional Deuda Dance in his home district Bajura and sustained injuries on his head and eyes, the Federation of Nepali Journalist (FNJ) reports.